Skip to main content

 -Bonus & What I Use: Website & Newsletter All in One: The best deal I've seen and what I am currently using is Author Websites by Bookbub.
 It is free for the first 30 days then $10 per month after that.
 Plus the $15 a year for your domain.
 But what makes this an incredible option is the included newsletter tools with unlimited subscriber options.
 It is truly the best seamless setup I've found with everything an author needs in one place.

 2. Social Media = Free Marketing, or Marketing can be anything you do that doesn't cost you money.
 (This is my opinion.
-I separate Ads from marketing because those cost money.)
-Also note that you don't have to be on social media to be successful.
-There are endless paths to success.
+Or rather Alessandra's opinion that I adopted, but I like how she separated Ads from marketing because those cost money.)

-Below are the accounts I made a profile on.
-Pick your poison, pick all, or pick a couple to focus on.
-The main thing is that you post consistently.
 And I know you're not supposed to cross post, but if I make a TikTok video, you best believe i'm sharing it on every other social media platform as well.
 I also share the same posts from IG to FB to Threads...etc.
 I don't believe it's a bad thing, and it's easier on you.
 Pick your one day a week or every two weeks where you plan and make your marketing content and schedule it to post, or save to drafts for TikTok.
-That way you only have to worry about social media for a few hours on that one day of the week.
+That way you only have to think about social media for a few hours on that one day of the week.
 You don't have to get personal.
 You can just share about your books.
 Share quotes and teasers from them with a link to buy, and call it done.
 Remember you are now a business.
 Be professional online.

 I have profiles on these platforms: